AdhikChintalwar/Social-App/README.md

-- We-Connect is a React JS & Express JS website
+- We-Connect is a JavaScript project
 - Download the zip file of the code or fork the project
 - Open the code in VSCode